awsdocs/iam-user-guide/doc_source/reference_policies_elements_condition_operators.md

 ## Amazon Resource Name \(ARN\) Condition Operators<a name="Conditions_ARN"></a>

 Amazon Resource Name \(ARN\) condition operators let you construct `Condition` elements that restrict access based on comparing a key to an ARN\.
 The ARN is considered a string\.
-This value is available for only some services; not all services support request values that can be compared as ARNs\.
+Not all services support comparing ARNs using this operator\.
+If the ARN condition operator doesn't work, then try using [string condition operators](#Conditions_String)\.

 ****